infobsmi/b33s/docs/minio-limits.md

 | Maximum length for object names                                                 | 1024                                            |
 | Maximum length for '/' separated object name segment                            | 255                                             |

-## List of Amazon S3 API's not supported on MinIO
+## List of Amazon S3 API's not supported on B33S

 We found the following APIs to be redundant or less useful outside of AWS S3.
 If you have a different view on any of the APIs we missed, please open a [GitHub issue](https://github.com/infobsmi/b33s/issues).

-### List of Amazon S3 Bucket API's not supported on MinIO
+### List of Amazon S3 Bucket API's not supported on B33S

 - BucketACL (Use [bucket policies](https://min.io/docs/minio/linux/administration/identity-access-management/policy-based-access-control.html) instead)
 - BucketCORS (CORS enabled by default on all buckets for all HTTP verbs)